 Are your proposed claims subject to any mandatory regulations or legislation?

-You may be subject to more stringent or specific disclosures in advertising and labelling or may be required to substantiate certain claims using specific standards or methods.
+You may be subject to mandatory disclosures in advertising and labelling, or may be required to substantiate certain claims using specific standards or methods.

 Are your proposed claims specific and unambiguous?
 Vague and non-specific claims are likely to be misleading and should be avoided.

 Your ability to make a claim suggesting a unique benefit when actions are required by law may be limited.

+Your ability to make certain claims at all may be limited or restricted by applicable law.

 Does the claim clearly indicate if it applies to the product, the packaging, or both, or to components or materials?
 Does the claim indicate if it applies to the entire product line?
 To a facility?
 To the entire organisation?